dasarpai/old.dasarpai.github.io/_dsblog/2023-08-20-Paper-Pretrained-Language-Models-for-Text-Generation.md

 - Neural generation model are deep learning models
 - Pretrained language models (PLMs) are neural generation model

+### Tasks and Typical Applications
+- In most cases, text generation is conditioned on input data, such as attributes, text and structured data, which is denoted as X. Formally, the text generation task can be described as: P(YjX ) = P(y1; : : : ; yj ; : : : ; ynjX )
+- If X is not provided or a random noise vector z, this task will degenerate into language modeling or unconditional generation task(generate text without any constraint) [Radford2019]
+- If X is a set of discrete attributes (e.g., topic words, sentiment labels), the task becomes topic-to-text generation or attribute-based generation.
+X plays the role of guiding the text generation.
+[Keskar2019].
+• If X is structured data like knowledge graph or table, this task will be considered as KG-to-text or table-to-text generation (generate descriptive text about structured data), called data-to-text generation [Li2021c].
+• If X is multimedia input such as image, the task becomes image caption [Xia2020]
+• If X is multimedia input such as speech, the task become speech recognition [Fan2019].
+• The most common form of X is also a text sequence, and there exist several applications such as machine translation, summarization and dialogue system.
+- Machine translation aims to translate text from one language into another language automatically [Conneau2019]
+- Generating condensed summary of a long document [Zhang2019b]
+- Dialogue system to converse with humans using natural language.
+[Wolf2019]

 ## Paper Outcome
 - General task deﬁnition
 - Describe the mainstream architectures of PLMs for text generation.